BiosPlus/mosyle-request-list/docs/templates/template.md

 ---
 layout: default
 ### Customise everything from here onwards
-# Be sure to change the parent to "tickets" rather than "template"
+# Be sure to change the parent to "Ticket List" rather than "template"
 parent: template
 title: 123456 - Ticket Title Here
 ticket_number: 123456